bigbadbob2003/flutter_pi_dashboard/README.md

-# Flutter Rasbperry Pi Home Dashboard
+# Flutter Raspberry Pi Home Dashboard

 An MQTT home automation dashboard written in Flutter and run using FlutterPi (https://github.com/ardera/flutter-pi) on a RaspberryPi with the official touchscreen.